Stöckert 3T Heater-Cooler Devices

 Stöckert 3T HCUs represent about 60 percent of the U.S. market for heating-cooling units.
 They have been available since 2006, and are manufactured by Sorin Group USA, Inc. and LivaNova Group Deutschland GmbH (collectively “manufacturer”).
 The FDA estimates that there are currently around 2,000 of these devices in use in the U.S.

 The manufacturer advertises the devices as efficient heating and cooling machines.
-It promotes the devices as having compressor-based cooling and three independent water tanks and eliminate the need for ice and water supply in the operating room.
+It promotes the devices as having compressor-based cooling and three independent water tanks and eliminates the need for ice and water supply in the operating room.
 And touts that the devices’ temperature settings “can be adjusted to the tenth decimal point for accurate temperature control.”

 On October 13, 2016, in response to the FDA and CDC warnings, the company released a “field safety notice update” warning surgeons and hospitals of potential risks associated with the machines.
 The manufacturer also claimed that it had “learned a great deal” over the past two years about the infection risk to open-heart surgery patients.